hmc-cs111-fall2015/project-notebook/README.md

 A notebook to track the progress of the [SimpleEMS project] [SimpleEMS].

-A notebook is entry is made every week and details both the response to critiques from that week and how progress is each week.
+A notebook entry is made every week and details both the response to critiques from that week and how progress is each week.

 See the [project description][description] for instructions on keeping the notebook.